Vyral/base-template/_posts/2018-10-11-6-homebuyer-turnoffs-for-sellers-to-avoid.md

 **5. Outdated bathrooms.** Kitchens and bathrooms are some of the most important rooms to homebuyers, and 25% of them find an outdated bathroom to be unappealing.

-**6. Over-the-top decor.** 15% of homebuyers aren’t flattered by this.
-While home staging is important, it’s not necessary to overdo it.&nbsp;
+**6. Over-the-top decor.** While home staging is important, it’s not necessary to overdo it.&nbsp;

 If you have any questions about selling your home or know someone who does, feel free to reach out to us via phone or email for a free consultation today.
 We look forward to hearing from you.